 Final panels of the artwork at Beckers Green School

 Pupils admiring their artworks at Beckers Green School

 Section of the large artwork in the main corridor of Southview School

 My first Essex Artists in Architecture Scheme was in 1995-6 at Southview Special School in Witham.
 I worked there over a period of two years with every child in the school, aged 3 -18.
-Many were severely physically disabled as well has having learning and behavioral difficulties.
-Several pupils died duing my time at the school.
+Many were severely physically disabled as well has having learning and behavioural difficulties.
+Several pupils died during my time at the school.
 The idea was to integrate art into the new school building and the grounds.
 I created a sundial and circular pavement in mosaic, reflecting the logo image of the school.

 Section of the large pavement mosaic at Southview School

 I integrated artworks created by pupils and staff into a huge 28 ft artwork in the main corridor of the school, and the whole thing was celebrated by a party with invited parents and other guests, during which a specially composed song for me was performed and signed by a group of the children.